 In 2007 the name of this cemetery was officially altered to include the word “Pioneer” to better reflect the historical significance of the cemetery to the Rockingham region.
 On 1 November 2007 an agreement was made with the Metropolitan Cemeteries Board for the undertaking of burials and placing of ashes at East Rockingham Pioneer Cemetery.

-On 30 June 2009 the cemetery was officially closed to the issue of new grants of burial, however existing grants may continue to be honoured in accordance with the East Rockingham Pioneer Cemetery Burial Policy, a copy of which may be viewed at Council Policies January 2010.
+On 30 June 2009 the cemetery was officially closed to the issue of new grants of burial, however existing grants will continue to be honoured in accordance with the East Rockingham Pioneer Cemetery Burial Policy, a copy of which may be viewed at Council policies.

-All enquiries in relation to burials or the placing of ashes should now be directed to the Metropolitan Cemeteries Board or by calling 1300 793 109.
+All enquiries in relation to burials or the placing of ashes should now be directed to the Metropolitan Cemeteries Board.
+Send email enquiry's to email@example.com or call 1300 793 109.
 However, horticultural and maintenance issues are still the responsibility of the City of Rockingham.

-A plan of the cemetery providing a location guide of all sections within the cemetery can be downloaded at East Rockingham Pioneer Cemetery Layout.
+A plan of the cemetery providing a location guide of all sections within the cemetery can be downloaded below.

-Additional information may be obtained by contacting the City on 9528 0333 or by email at email@example.com.
+Additional information is available by contacting us on 9528 0333 or email firstname.lastname@example.org.